Skip to content

 • Article 45 is the cornerstone information-sharing provision: financial entities may share cyber-threat information and intelligence within trusted communities, notify the competent authority of participation, and process any personal data in accordance with the GDPR.

 • Eight Commission Regulations flesh out DORA's operative obligations.
-Four were adopted in 2024 (2024/1772 incident classification; 2024/1773 ICT TPP policy; 2024/1774 ICT RMF + simplified RMF; 2024/2956 register of information template), and four in 2025 (2025/301 incident report content + time limits RTS; 2025/302 incident report forms + templates ITS; 2025/532 subcontracting elements; 2025/1190 threat-led penetration testing).
+Four were adopted in 2024 (2024/1772 incident classification; 2024/1773 ICT TPP policy; 2024/1774 ICT RMF + simplified RMF; 2024/2956 register of information template), and four in 2025 (2025/301 incident report content + time limits RTS; 2025/302 incident report forms + templates ITS; 2025/532 subcontracting elements; 2025/1190 threat-led penetration testing, under the Article 26(11) mandate).

-• JC 2024-34 is the ESAs Joint Guideline on aggregated annual costs and losses caused by major ICT-related incidents (19 March 2025), under Article 11(10).
+• JC 2024-34 is the ESAs Joint Guideline on aggregated annual costs and losses caused by major ICT-related incidents (final report 17 July 2024; official-language publication 19 March 2025), mandated by Article 11(11) in support of the Article 11(10) reporting duty.

 • Modulos does not have a generic "watch the delegated acts" requirement; each Level 2 act is threaded into the requirement family it sharpens.